beancount/ledger2beancount/docs/manual.md

 ledger2beancount will automatically create an `open` statement in beancount.
 You can turn this off by setting `automatic_declarations` to `false`.
-This is useful if you have include files and run ledger2beancount several times since different `open` statements for the same account will result in an error from beancount.
+This is useful if you have include files and run ledger2beancount several times since duplicate `open` statements for the same account will result in an error from beancount.

 ledger2beancount replaces ledger account names with valid beancount